kieran168/Hwk-7/Lab7.md

 unimportant to the accuracy of this model - the two birth regions, Sth America and Mexico, Central America and the Caribbean with the highest importance link to the race variable with the highest importance, i.e. Hispanic.
-The Hispanic variable has a large impacting on predicting that an observation *does not* have health coverage.
+The Hispanic variable has a large impact on predicting that an observation *does not* have health coverage.

 We can use the variable importance generated from the Random Forest to redesign our earlier OLS and Logit models and remove the less important